 Just because you have a small bathroom, doesn’t mean you have to limit your options when it comes to bathroom flooring.

-A small bathroom can still have BIG style!
-These ideas are sure to inspire you create a bathroom that is not only functional, but stylish.
+A small bathroom can still have BIG style and these bathroom flooring ideas are sure to inspire you to create a bathroom that is not only functional but stylish.

 Before picking out a style of tile for your small bathroom or powder room, decide on your goals and end vision for the space.